 By late 1916 construction of lines was under way, and between January and September 1917 the average tonnage conveyed weekly on light railways operated by British and Dominion forces expanded from barely 10,000 tonnes to more than 200,000 tonnes.
 The network was to grow to some 2,000 miles of track.

 Horse-drawn transport was very widely used close to the front, especially over rough ground.
-During the Battle of Canal du Nord, supply limbers are seen moving up over newly won ground near Moeuvres on 28 September 1918.
+During the Battle of the Canal du Nord, supply limbers are seen moving up over newly won ground near Moeuvres on 28 September 1918.
 A light railway lies in ruins on the right.
+Q 9340.

 Light railways could bridge part of the gap but also became vulnerable to enemy artillery and small arms fire as they got closer to the front.
 Consequently, smaller dumps were established at road-heads from which horse and mule transport collected material.
 Often the final leg had to be carried out by the soldiers themselves carrying the food, water and other supplies to the front lines.
 This relentless challenge to maintain the flow of supplies forward from the supply dumps had to be undertaken largely at night to minimise the risk from harassing fire.